Polyethylene glycol 3350/electrolytes (By mouth)

 - Mix the powder with the right amount of lukewarm water.
 If you are using flavoring powder that came with the medicine, add it before you add the water.
 Do not add any extra flavorings to the medicine.

-- Shake the container to completely mix the powder and water.
-Use the mixed medicine within 48 hours.
+- Shake the container well to completely mix the powder and water.
+Use the solution within 48 hours.

-- Drink 8 ounces (240 milliliters) of the mixed medicine about every 10 minutes.
+- Drink 8 ounces (240 milliliters) of the mixed medicine about every 10 minutes until you finish all of the prepared solution or until your stool is clear and free of solid matter.
 It is best to drink it fast instead of sipping it.

 - If you cannot swallow the liquid, it can be given through a feeding tube.